arwa-unipd/health-checks/README.md

-this is done for the tutorial related to gethub
+this is done for the tutorial related to github